Urban Forest Strategic Plan

 Thank you to those who could join us for the public open house on March 9, 2017.
 We had great community turnout and received a lot of feedback.
 For those of you who were unable to make it or just wanted a little more time to digest the information, the presentation information is provided below.
 Please feel free to share this with friends and neighbors who might be interested.
 Online feedback was collected through March 31.
 All of the feedback from the open house and online comments will be combined to inform the next step of the process.

 Branching Out Boulder

-Branching Out Boulder is an initiative to get the community involved in the development of the Urban Forest Strategic Plan (UFSP).
-Please visit the Branching Out Boulder page for information about how to get involved to share your voice in the planning process.
+Branching Out Boulder is an initiative to get the community involved in the implementation of the Urban Forest Strategic Plan (UFSP).
+Please visit the Branching Out Boulder page for information.

 - Read tree stories shared by our community members

 - Visit us in-person or sign up for updates regarding forestry

 Building Blocks for the UFSP

 Emerald Ash Borer (EAB) Long Term Strategy (On-Going)